Ride Description

 Can you tell me a bit about this infamous ride?

-Our ride starts at the Nordic Village of Northern Arizona, 15 miles north of Flagstaff.
+Our ride starts just north of Flagstaff.
 We start early to miss the inclement weather that usually occurs in the afternoon.
 And, we can’t control Mother Nature, so be prepared for all sorts of weather.
 We plan to have sag support stops along the way for you to quench your thirst and fill your belly but make sure you carry plenty of water and grub with you.
 Most riders usually take 6 -7 hours to finish, stronger riders have finished in 5 or fewer hours.
 This is NOT a race, we do not keep track of finish times.
 Ride with caution!
-Limited medical support (med support is available at Sag 1 only).
-Sag drivers will be driving along the course to give support to riders in need.
+Medical support will be on standby and is available at Sag 1.
+Sag drivers will be driving along the course to give support and transport riders if needed.
 When you arrive at camp we’ll have showers, cold beverages and munchies ready for your arrival.

 When is the ride?